Gretchen Woelfle

 o From the page to the stage: children join in a reader's theater and act out the adventures of Katje the Windmill Cat.

 Learn how true events can blend with your own ideas to create historical fiction.
+Grades K-3

 o Animal Music: Honk like a goose, and chatter like a chimp as we read Animal Families, Animal Friends, and learn how animals live together and help each other.
+Then learn about all the friends an author needs to turn a glimmer of an idea into a finished book.
+Grades K-3

 What Kids Say About Gretchen Woelfle’s Programs